 Elroy Kittleson, 89, Fairview, MT

-Funeral Services were Friday July 7, 2023 at 10:00 A.M. at the Zion Lutheran Church in Fairview, MT with Pastor Tim O'Shields officiating.
-A luncheon followed this service for a time of fellowship and sharing.
-Elroy was laid to rest at the Sidney Cemetery in Sidney, MT.
-Visitation was Thursday July 6, 2023 from 10:00 A.M. until 5:00 P.M. at the Fulkerson Stevenson Memorial Chapel in Sidney, MT.
-Fulkerson Stevenson Funeral Home of Sidney, MT is assisting the family.
+Funeral services for Elroy Kittleson, 89, Fairview, MT, were held Friday, July 7, 2023 at 10 a.m. at Zion Lutheran Church, Fairview, MT, with Pastor Tim O'Shields officiating.
+A luncheon followed the service for a time of fellowship and sharing.
+Elroy was laid to rest at the Sidney Cemetery, Sidney, MT.
+Visitation was Thursday, July 6, 2023, from 10 a.m.-5 p.m. at Fulkerson-Stevenson Memorial Chapel, Sidney, MT.
+Fulkerson-Stevenson Funeral Home, Sidney, MT, is assisting the family.
 Remembrances, condolences, and pictures may be shared with the family at http://www.fulkersons.com.

-ElRoy Kittleson was born on the 9th day of the 5th month on the 34th year (as he always used to say) to Jennie Euakima Storvik Kittleson and Henry Clarence Kittleson in Sidney, Montana.
+ElRoy Kittleson was born on the 9th day of the 5th month on the 34th year (as he always used to say) to Jennie Euakima Storvik Kittleson and Henry Clarence Kittleson, Sidney, MT.
 He was a younger brother to sister Helen, and older brother to Jim and Hank (Henry Jr.).
 They were raised on the family farm northwest of Fairview.
-As a child, he attended school at Nohly until the 8th grade – The old saying, "uphill both ways," was a true story in his younger years!
+As a child, he attended school at Nohly until the 8th grade – the old saying, "uphill both ways," was a true story in his younger years!

 He married his wife, Ruth Stride, in 1956, and to this union five children were born: Dennis, Ken, Doug, Barbie, and Dan.